jborbely/msl-network2/docs/api/service.md

 class Camera(Service):
     def __init__(self) -> None:
-        """A service that allows for a camera to be available on the network.""" super().__init__()
+        """A Service that allows for a camera to be controllable via the network.""" super().__init__()
         self._camera = ...  # (1)!
-        self.version: str = self._camera.version  # (2)!
+        self.version: str = "1.3"  # (2)!

     def get_resolution(self) -> tuple[int, int]:
         """Get the image resolution."""